Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Presentations/2025-11-TourToMorphicUIinCuis/README.md

-# A tour to the Morphic UI in Cuis
+# A Tour to the Morphic UI in Cuis

 [Video recording of the presentation](https://www.youtube.com/watch?v=TWtYkqhfqNQ) given by Juan at the [Smalltalks 2025](https://smalltalks2025.fast.org.ar) conference at Buenos Aires.